WodBoard/wod-api/README.md

 * `POST` "/signup" - Signup route, takes `email`, `password` and user informations.

 *Authenticated:*
-* `GET` "/hello" - Hello is a testing endpoint that returns the currently logged in user informations.
+* `GET` "/profile" - Profile is an endpoint that returns the currently logged in user's informations.
+* `PUT` "/profile" - Profile is an endpoint that returns the currently logged in user's informations.
 * `GET` "/trainings" - List user's trainings.
 * `PUT` "/trainings" - Add a new training to the users' trainings (`name` of the training is unique to the user).
 * `POST` "/trainings" - Edit and updates a existing training by its `name`.